 - Mozart stayed here in 1781 (and Brahms later)

-The house and courtyards of the Deutschordenshaus belong to the Deutscher Orden (Teutonic Order) and date as far back as the early 13th century, just a few years after the order’s establishment in 1190 in Acre in modern-day Israel.
+The house and courtyards of the Deutschordenshaus belong to the Deutscher Orden (Teutonic Order) and date as far back as the early 13th century, just a few years after the order’s establishment in 1190 in Acre (now in modern-day Israel).

-The main musical connection comes through Hieronymus von Colloredo, the Archbishop of Salzburg, who stayed here in 1781.
-His retinue of employees included a certain W. Mozart.
+But even a Brahms suffers in comparison to the main musical connection: the Archbishop of Salzburg (Hieronymus von Colloredo) stayed here in 1781, and his retinue of employees included a certain W. Mozart.

-Colloredo didn’t approve of Mozart performing outside of the Archbishop’s residence, which didn’t sit well with a young composer growing in fame and looking to make his mark on the world and in the big city.
+Colloredo failed to approve of Mozart performing outside of the Archbishop’s residence, which didn’t sit well with a young composer growing in fame and looking to make his mark in the big city and wider world.

-The resulting arguments eventually ended with Collaredo’s steward kicking (literally and figuratively) Mozart out of the door.
-The Archbishop’s loss was our gain.
+The resulting arguments eventually ended with Colloredo’s steward kicking (literally and figuratively) Mozart out of the door.
+Fortunately, the Archbishop’s loss was our gain.

 With connections to Salzburg now severed, Mozart remained in Vienna and the rest is, as they say, history.
-A plaque just inside the entrance on the right-hand wall commemorates his stay; you can just about see it without going inside.
+A plaque just inside the entrance to the Deutschordenshaus on the right-hand wall commemorates the composer’s stay; you can just about see it without going inside.

 Over 200 years later and Mozart’s back, so to speak.

-The Mozart Ensemble perform in the Deutschordenshaus throughout the year, dressed in period costume, with a program featuring the music of those composers closely associated with Vienna, including (obviously) Mozart, but also Beethoven, Schubert, and Haydn.
+The program features the music of those composers closely associated with Vienna, including Mozart, but also Beethoven, Schubert, Haydn, and others.

 A notable feature of these concerts is the location: the Sala Terrena room, with its walls and domed ceiling covered in 18th-century frescoes.

-To reach the Sala Terrena, you have to pass through a lovely old courtyard with one of Stephansdom cathedral‘s towers rising above the walls – it looks particularly imposing at night, when the tower is all lit up.
+To reach the Sala Terrena, you have to pass through a lovely old courtyard with one of Stephansdom cathedral‘s towers rising above the walls.
+It looks particularly imposing at night, when the tower lights up.

-NB: I’ve seen the concerts advertised as being in the “Mozarthaus” or “Mozart’s House”, so be careful when looking for it.
+NB: The concerts take place in the “Mozarthaus” or “Mozart’s House”, so be careful when looking for it.
 The term Mozarthaus is commonly used for the museum on Domgasse; you want the house on Singerstraße.

 How to get to the Deutschordenshaus

-The venue is close to the main cathedral, right in the centre, and actually only a street away from that Mozarthaus Museum.
+As mentioned, the venue is close to the main cathedral and actually only a street away from that Mozarthaus Museum.

 Subway: Take the U1 or U3 lines to Stephansplatz station and the Kärntner Straße pedestrian exit pops you out at the end of Singerstraße.